Statistical Inference on Latent Space Models for Network Data: Maximum Likelihood Inference via the Lagrange-Adjusted Hessian

 where the last formula would further allow us to establish the individual asymptotic distribution using the central limit theorem.

-However, there are two major theoretical challenges in proving the above conjectures.
-For conjecture (1), establishing asymptotic distribution for every $1 \leq i \leq n$ requires a uniform upper bound of $[R(\hat \phi, \phi^*)]_i$, which means that we need to go beyond the average consistency of $\hat \phi$ and prove uniform consistency.
+However, there are major theoretical challenges in proving the above conjectures.
+For Conjecture (1), establishing asymptotic distribution for every $1 \leq i \leq n$ requires a uniform upper bound of $[R(\hat \phi, \phi^*)]_i$, which means that we need to go beyond the average consistency of $\hat \phi$ and prove uniform consistency.
 We overcome this challenge by considering the integral form mean value theorem for vector-valued functions, which can be seen as a lower-order expansion of the first-order condition in Equation \eqref{eq:first_order_condition}:

 where $\tilde H = \int_0^1 H(\phi^* + t(\hat \phi - \phi^*))dt$.
 Thus, if we were able to show that the Hessian matrix is negative definite after proper rescaling, we could characterize the uniform norm of $\hat \phi - \phi^*$.
-Hence, the second and most critical challenge that needs to be solved is to verify conjecture (2) within a small neighborhood of $\phi^*$.
-Unfortunately, it turns out that the negative definite statement is not true.
-As shown in the proofs in the supplementary material, the leading term of the Hessian matrix, $H_L(\phi^*)$, has exactly $r(r + 1) / 2$ eigenvalues equal to $0$, which coincides with the number of constraints required for the model identifiability.
+Hence, the second challenge that needs to be solved is to verify Conjecture (2) within a small neighborhood of $\phi^*$.